j6k4m8/en600.468-final/report/report.md

 ### `mosesserver` and `casmacat` Installation
 After xmlrpc-c has been installed and configured, mosesserver should operate out of the box.
 The next step is to install and configure [casmacat](https://github.com/casmacat/moses-mt-server/tree/master/python_server).

+## Test Data Download and Configuration
+Use the `scripts/tests/test-model.sh` script to download and untar some demo data.

+## The Whole Enchilada
+If you want to have a good day instead of a bad day (e.g. me installing everything on 14.04 a few weeks ago), run `the-whole-enchilada.sh` from the root of the scripts directory.
+I can guarantee with 0.4% confidence that this will work for you right out of the box.

 ## Future Work